Matty Healy: LGBTQ rights

 In August 2019, Healy was banned from Dubai after displaying a pride flag and kissing a male fan onstage to protest Dubai's anti-LGBT laws, an act that was punishable by ten years in prison.
 In a subsequent interview, he reflected that he "felt pretty irresponsible" but ultimately dismissed it.

 In 2023, Healy as well as the rest of the 1975 were briefly imprisoned and banned from Malaysia and forced by the authorities to prematurely end their performance at the Good Vibes Festival after he criticised the country's widespread anti-LGBT laws and kissed fellow band mate Ross MacDonald on stage.
 The organisers subsequently cancelled the rest of the three-day festival, on government orders, citing that Healy's "controversial conduct and remarks" are "against the traditions and values of the local culture".
 The protest was met with both criticism and praise.
-Healy addressed the incident in during the band's concert in Dallas stating: "If you truly believe that artists have a responsibility to uphold their liberal virtues by using their massive platforms, then those artists should be judged by the danger and inconvenience that they face for doing so, not by the rewards they receive for parroting consensus.
+Healy addressed the incident during the band's concert in Dallas stating: "If you truly believe that artists have a responsibility to uphold their liberal virtues by using their massive platforms, then those artists should be judged by the danger and inconvenience that they face for doing so, not by the rewards they receive for parroting consensus.
 There's nothing particularly stunning or brave about changing your fucking profile picture whilst you're sat in your house in LA."
 Human rights and LGBT activist Peter Tatchell, writing for The Guardian, wrote that criticism of Healy and the band "deflect attention from where the criticisms should be most urgently directed: against the homophobia of the Kuala Lumpur regime."
 He also expressed that Healy is no white saviour for showing solidarity to the community as "queer rights are a universal human right, not a western one".
 The organisers of the festival sued the band in the High Court for breach of contract and sought £1.9 million in damages.

 Healy has criticised the anti-transgender laws of Mississippi calling it "bullshit" in an onstage speech during their Still...
 At Their Very Best tour in 2023.